-The future of Basic Education rests on parents - EDUWATCH
+The future of Basic Education rests on parents - Eduwatch

 Africa Education Watch (Eduwatch) has said that the cutting in budgetary allocation to the education sector especially the basic unit is worrisome.

-A budget allocation of GHC11 million out of GHC60 million is needed for the Capitation Grant under Free Basic Education in 2023.
+A budget allocation of GH¢11 million out of GH¢60 million is needed for the Capitation Grant under Free Basic Education in 2023.

-In a tweet, Eduwatch believes it is entirely predictable that from history, only 60% out of the paltry GHC11 million Budget may be released by the government.
+In a tweet, Eduwatch believes it is entirely predictable that from history, only 60% out of the paltry GH¢11 million Budget may be released by the government.

 It said the situation is quite worrying because the government keeps showing great weakness in funding basic education.